Muhammad-Saad-2/Containerization-with-Docker/docker/dockertest/README.md

 # Here we have covered 3 major topics till yet
 * Docker Build
-    * how to write a dockerfile
+    * How to write a Dockerfile
-    * base on what components we write a dockerfile
+    * How to write a compose file
-    * container troubleshooting
+    * Container troubleshooting
-    * handling the errors inside the container
-    * interacting with the containers
+    * Interacting with the containers
-    * inspecting the containers

-* Dev containers
-    * create a container through dev images
-    * dev conatainer trouble shooting
+    * Troubleshooting in interactive mode

 * Docker compose
     * understanding the concept of Yaml file, what is compose yaml file